SebastianSedzik/playwright-decorators/README.md

 ### Custom decorators
 Custom decorators can be created using `createTestDecorator` and `createSuiteDecorator` functions.
 Simple usage examples are provided below.
-For more advanced examples, please refer to [examples](./examples) directory.
+For more advanced examples, please refer to [example decorators](./examples/tests/decorators) directory.

 #### Test decorator
 The `createTestDecorator` function enables the generation of custom test decorators.